aroojjjjjjj/Fakenewsdetection_project/README.md

 - NLP preprocessing and feature extraction pipeline successfully completed.
 - Project successfully connected to real‑world industry applications and case studies.
 - End‑to‑end fake news detection pipeline successfully deployed and tested using Flask.
+- Added explainability to the fake news detection model by interpreting predictions using SHAP.